About Elementum 3D

 Our Place in Metal Alloy Additive Manufacturing

-Our first RAM breakthroughs were with aluminum, and now we’ve quickly moved on to develop MMCs for copper, nickel alloys, steel alloys, tantalum, tungsten, and more.
+Our first RAM breakthroughs were with aluminum, and now we have expanded to copper, nickel alloys, and steel alloys.
+We have also optimized the printability of non-RAM materials such as Invar, tantalum, rhenium, and more.

 Our Range of Alloy AM Powder Solutions